 Ever wonder what goes on inside a birdhouse?

 My son, Austin, and I were wondering about that too.
 This year we decided to find out for ourselves by installing a webcam inside a birdhouse in our backyard.
 It started off as a science project for the two of us, but we were so excited & intrigued by what we saw when a pair of Tufted Titmice began building a nest in our birdhouse, that we decided to set up a website to record the day-to-day activities of this bird family.
-Each night, we selected the best videos and photos taken during the day and uploaded them to the website (www.dropshots.com/paulmurray).
+Each night, we selected the best videos and photos taken during the day and uploaded them to the website (which is no longer active - www.dropshots.com/paulmurray).
 Very soon, the site became a huge hit on the internet.
 Thousands of people from all over the world (including birdwatchers, children, park rangers, and others curious about what goes on inside a birdhouse) were visiting the website and eagerly following the daily updates.

 We, along with all the visitors on the internet, eagerly watched the progression of this Titmice family over a six-week period starting from the time when they came to the birdhouse “house-hunting”, to the eventual fledging of the chicks.
 It was a great learning experience for all of us.